llollox/CompoundButtonGroup/README.md

 });
 ```

-## Customization
+## Attributes

-It is possible to customize the buttons applying the following options:
+It is possible to customize the compound button group applying the following options:

 | Option Name      				| Format                 | Description                              |